MichaelTrestman/PromptPoems/organization_assistant/README.md

-# PromptPoems: Experiments with Prompt Poet
+# Organizational Assistant Conversational AI

-This repo contains code examples to accompany [this article](https://michaeltrestman.github.io/prompt-poetry/) on prompt engineering with [Prompt Poet](https://github.com/character-ai/prompt-poet).
+This is a code example to accompany [this article](https://michaeltrestman.github.io/prompt-poetry/) on prompt engineering with [Prompt Poet](https://github.com/character-ai/prompt-poet).

 **Contents**: